loopandlearn/news/docs/index.md

 **Discussion with Fran Kaufman, Marion Barker and Joanne Milo**

 Dr. Fran Kaufman, Chief Medical Officer of Senseonics, maker of the Eversense implantable CGM, joined us to discuss the integration of Eversense 365, the newest version that performs for a year, with Loop and Trio.
 She also shared what’s in the pipeline at Senseonics.
-Joining her were Marion Barker, our in-house developer and test expert, and Joanne Milo, who has been using Eversense 365 with her Trio app for four months- and loving it!
+Joining her were Marion Barker, our in-house test expert, and Joanne Milo, who has been using Eversense 365 with her Trio app for four months- and loving it!
+The OS developer is Bastiaan Verhaar.

 * [Click this link for the recorded video](https://www.youtube.com/watch?v=mixVvBFwE2E)